 You may be wondering how these compounds travel through the skin—the most common route is called the intracellular pathway.
 This means that the active ingredients pass through the small spaces between the cells of your skin to get to the blood vessels and into the bloodstream.
 The blood then carries these compounds to where they need to go.

-So what are the differences between the terms ‘transdermal’ and ‘topical’?
+What are the differences between the terms ‘transdermal’ and ‘topical’?

 Many people confuse both terms, but transdermal and topical routes of administration are very different.
 While transdermal gels, sprays, and creams deliver active ingredients to the bloodstream, topical ones are meant to work locally where you apply them only.